-As a Software Developer, Chukwuemeka handles the development of software processes for the Nourishing Africa platform.
+As the Senior Software Developer, Chukwuemeka handles the development of software processes for the Nourishing Africa platform.
 Using the latest practices and standards he works with the ICT and Programs team to develop features and structures on the hub.
 Chukwuemeka has over 7 years of experience as a web and software developer, working with digital marketing agencies, communications technology companies and the agriculture industry.

 He holds a Bachelors Degree in Accountancy from American University of Nigeria, Yola and a Masters Degree in Information Systems from the University of Coventry.
 He is also a certified Web Foundations Associate from the Certified Internet Web Professionals.